-This section covers requirements that apply for all the integrations unless something else is stated.
+This section covers requirements that apply for all the integrations where relevant and unless something else is stated.

 F0-1 requires that data may only be transferred to the user's PC if he is allowed to see them.
 So the system may not depend on only special PC programs showing the data.
 It would be too easy to install a program that peeks.
+Logically, this requirement could also be considered a security requirement and thus placed in section H1.

-F0-2 to 4 require the system to protect against technical problems with lost or duplicated data.
+F0-2 to 3 require the system to protect against technical problems with lost or duplicated data.
+This could also be considered a security requirement and placed in section H3.